Diverter Valves for High-Abrasion Slurry Transport

 Inlets are reinforced with one-piece ½-inch ceramic sleeves to protect against high-velocity slurry entry impact and throat erosion.

-Abrasion-Resistant Slurry Valve Design DetailS
+Abrasion-Resistant Slurry Valve Design Details

 Precision-Aligned Gate Assembly